 What to Wear in Chicago in March

-While milder than January and February, the temperatures in March can be downright cold.
-Packing layers of winter clothing is definitely a must, but you should also bring a few short-sleeved shirts in case of warmer weather.
+While milder than January and February, the temperatures in March can be downright freezing.
+Packing warm layers of winter clothing is definitely a must, but you should also bring a few short-sleeved shirts in case of warmer weather.
 A scarf, hat, gloves, warm winter coat are essential.
 Checking the daily forecast before your visit is a smart idea as the weather changes quite a bit during this month.

-Comfortable walking shoes are also required for exploring the city but don't fret if you forget a few essentials as the Chicagoland area shopping malls have everything you need to make your stay pleasant.
+Comfortable walking shoes, or even warm boots, are also required for exploring the city but don't fret if you forget a few essentials as the Chicagoland area shopping malls have everything you need to make your stay pleasant.

 Popular Events Happening Around Chicago in March